 The researchers propose that an effective removal technique might include cleaning the tracks and interior tunnel walls, installing screen doors between platforms and trains due to the magnetic nature of the suspended dust, or using magnetic filters in ventilation

 To estimate the real exposure to nano-iron oxide particles, more research on the ambient size distribution of iron oxide particles would be ideal.
 Samples of particulate matter may have undergone post-processing that altered their size and composition.
 Observations of the number, size distribution, and direct sampling of the nanoparticles for TEM studies may be combined in future work, with the use of the Scanning Mobility Particle Sizer.

-More from AZoM: Electron Microscopy Unveils Secrets of Roman Concrete
+More from AZoOptics: Electron Microscopy Unveils Secrets of Roman Concrete